jvsriram98/cycleGAN/README.md

 # Modified cycleGAN
-done using pytorch with slight modifications
+Modified the loss function and normalization method for faster convergence using pytorch

 to use pretrained weights use load model = TRUE in config.py